OpenBB-finance/OpenBB/README.md

 *If you would like to set up a docker image:*

-* Build the docker: `docker build .`
+* Build the docker: `docker build .`-t gamestonkterminal:dev `
 * Run it: `docker run -it gamestonkterminal:dev `

-Note: The problem with docker is that it won't output matplotlib figures.
+Note: The docker image does not output matplotlib figures.

 *Commands that may help you in case of an error: